 With this in mind, it is reasonable to say that an ESOP answers one of the executive’s most-asked questions concerning how to improve employee engagement and performance.
 Now you may be thinking: “It must involve a lot of legal stuff and bureaucracy.
 How will I be able to set it up with limited time and resources?”
 Fair point!
 Let us move to the exciting part of the article so we can address your concern and discuss how you can quickly launch an ESOP by yourself or with some help from our CEO ;)

-How to set up an ESOP in 3 steps with no hassle?
+How to Set Up an ESOP in 3 steps

 ESOP may sound complicated, but it is simple to launch when you have the right tools.
 At Capboard, we believe that top employees are greatest assets.
 To ensure that talent is rewarded, we offer a simple tool for founders, CFOs, and HRs to set up and manage their ESOPs in no time and without any unnecessary hassle.
 The set-up follows a 3-step process: